-A unique new program developed by The University of Winnipeg (UWinnipeg) and the Canadian Museum for Human Rights (CMHR) will help business executives and organizational leaders shape workplace cultures that respect Indigenous and human rights.
+A unique new program developed by The University of Winnipeg (UWinnipeg - will open in a new tab) and the Canadian Museum for Human Rights (CMHR) will help business executives and organizational leaders shape workplace cultures that respect Indigenous and human rights.

-As Canadians work to implement the Truth and Reconciliation Commission's Calls to Action, many leaders in the public, private and not-for-profit sectors are looking for effective strategies and insights.
+As Canadians work to implement the Truth and Reconciliation Commission's Calls to Action - will open in a new tab, many leaders in the public, private and not-for-profit sectors are looking for effective strategies and insights.

 Indigenous and Human Rights: An Executive Leadership Program is a six-day, immersive course delivered onsite at the world-renowned CMHR, with the pilot beginning Tuesday, June 19.
 The robust program includes presentations and discussions with Indigenous leaders, activists, educators and human rights scholars, exploration of relevant, interactive Museum exhibits for in-gallery learning, and first-hand perspectives from Indigenous peoples, including survivors of Indian Residential Schools.

 "Leaders of today are looking for ways to address the realities emerging in their own organizations," said CMHR president and CEO Dr. John Young.
 "Effective human rights education, rooted in dialogue and reflection, offers the building blocks for profound systemic change."